Memorial Day mattress sales from Mattress Firm, Nectar and Leesa—shop the best deals now

 Save up to $250 on the Pod mattress

 Believe it or not, there is such a thing as a smart mattress and you can get one for a hefty price cut.
-Eight Sleep is currently offering early access to its Memorial Day sale by letting shoppers save up to $250 on its Pod mattress.
+Eight Sleep is currently offering Memorial Day sale markdowns of up to $250 on its Pod mattress.
 That means you can get the sleeper in its queen size at an 8% discount for $2,345.
 We haven't tested Eight Sleep's Pod, but the developer promises three layers of premium foam within the sleeper for support and the ability to set mattress temperatures on top of sleep tracking technology through the Eight Sleep app.

 Eight Sleep Pod Mattress for $2,345 (Save $250)